-This year’s Preservation Honor Awards ceremony is scheduled to take place at 11: 00 a.m.
+This year’s Preservation Honor Awards ceremony took place at 11: 00 a.m.
 Wednesday, March 4, 2015 in the Capitol Rotunda in Jefferson City.
-Thirteen recipients will be recognized for their achievements in historic preservation in Missouri.
-This year’s honorees are:
+Despite the snowy March weather, we had a great ceremony.
+Thirteen recipients were recognized for their achievements in historic preservation in Missouri.
+This year’s honorees were:

 Dr. Thomas B. Hall, III – Arrow Rock, Saline County